A2Dsquad/avs/README.md

 3. `avs::service_manager::FeePool`:
 - Created for each cluster of AVS services.
-// TODO:
-- Stores data for
+- Stores FA for task when a task creator deposit, it will be distribute to operator that fulfill the task with correct data.

 ```move
     struct FeePool has key {